Student Bank Accounts - Picking the Best Deal While You Study

 Overdraft:

-Our view: With no perks other than free fees, the BNZ is competitive with its free overdraft facility but charges $10 annually for a debit card.
+Our view: With no perks other than free fees, and no overdraft available, the BNZ offers a standard student banking package.

 Next Steps: Visit BNZ for more information